 In 2013 there was a nationwide project underway to update the FEMA Flood Insurance Rate Maps (FIRMs).
 As new data became available, many of the old FIRMs were outdated (RIEMA 2014).
 The maps were completed by FEMA contractor, STARR, through extensive modeling using new transects, surveys, and coastal analyses (RIEMA 2014).
-New FRIMs for Newport County were adopted by Jamestown in 2010.
+New FRIMs for Newport County were adopted and made effective by the Jamestown in September 4, 2013.
 Adopting the FIRMs kept Jamestown in good standing with NFIP.
+The town will update the floodplain ordnance in accordance with Federal regulations during future remapping initiatives.